OUTGOING INTERGOVERNMENTAL

 If the NCP requests a hearing, send an “Order to Participate in a Preliminary

-Conference” by regular mail to the address where the NAA was sent.
+Conference” form by regular mail to the address where the NAA was sent.

 3.